xyxiaoyou/spark/docs/configuration.md

   <td>
     The number of cores to use on each executor.

-    In standalone and Mesos coarse-grained modes, setting this parameter allows an application to run multiple executors on the same worker, provided that there are enough cores on that worker.
-Otherwise, only one executor per application will run on each worker.
+    In standalone and Mesos coarse-grained modes, for more detail, see
+    <a href="spark-standalone.html#Executors Scheduling">this description</a>.
   </td>
 </tr>
 <tr>